ReactiveMongo/reactivemongo-site/releases/0.11.0/documentation/tutorial/connect-database.md

 val connection = driver.connection(List("localhost"))
 {% endhighlight %}

 A `MongoDriver` instance manages an actor system; A connection manages a pool of connections.
 In general, a `MongoDriver` or a `MongoConnection` is never instantiated more than once.
-You can provide a list of one ore more servers; the driver will guess if it's a standalone server or a replica set configuration.
+You can provide a list of one or more servers; the driver will guess if it's a standalone server or a replica set configuration.
 Even with one replica node, the driver will probe for other nodes and add them automatically.

 Some options can be provided while creating a connection.